 An intimate love letter to the city, cinematographer Phillip Kirsamer's monochrome depiction of Berlin feels almost timeless, accentuating the charm of the German capital in a way that the grey concrete veneer of its war-torn architecture often fails to articulate.
 Sound-tracking this affectionately fashioned billet-doux is a swinging jazz score that infects Oh Boy!with a playful rhythm and contagious vivacity.
 Behind every joke and wry smile, there often lies a deep-seated sadness and sense of insecurity within all of us, with Gerster using Niko's inability to adapt to modern life to touch upon the film's underlying theme of national identity.

 Niko's own disenfranchisement and lack of belonging is used as a metaphor for a city that still visibly bares the scars of a turbulent history of fascism, segregation and communism.
 Now more accepting of its history and continuing to carve out its own unique identity, Oh Boy! uses humour to encapsulate the continuous evolution of German identity.
-Intelligent, witty and, most importantly, an awful lot of fun, Oh Boy! is one of the most delightful discoveries of this year's Edinburgh Film Festival.
+Intelligent, witty and, most importantly, an awful lot of fun, Oh Boy! is one of the most delightful discoveries of the year thus far.

 This review was originally published on 24 June, 2013 as part of our Edinburgh Film Festival coverage.